-Lewis Hamilton is the last driver to have done so, in 2020.
-The championship leader after a race at the circuit has gone on to win that year’s title nine times.
+In 2023, Max Verstappen became the first driver to do this since Lewis Hamilton in 2020.
+The championship leader after a race at the circuit has gone on to win that year’s title ten times.

-There have been only seven occasions on which the Bahrain Grand Prix polesitter has been crowned that season’s World Champion.
+There have been only eight occasions on which the Bahrain Grand Prix polesitter has been crowned that season’s World Champion.

-Since 2013, Lewis Hamilton (in 2015 and 2020) and Max Verstappen (in 2021) are the only drivers to take pole at the Bahrain Grand Prix and win the title in the same year.
+Since 2013, Lewis Hamilton (in 2015 and 2020) and Max Verstappen (in 2021 and 2023) are the only drivers to take pole at the Bahrain Grand Prix and win the title in the same year.